-For all the supporters Tomlin has for his work on the field, no one is in his pocket quite like Kiya Tomlin, formerly Kiya Winston, who is the wife of Steelers coach Mike Tomlin.
+For all the supporters Tomlin has for his work on the field, no one is in his pocket quite like Kiya Tomlin, formerly Kiya Winston, who is the wife of the Steelers' coach.

 Kiya grew up in Morristown, New Jersey and attended Morristown High School.
 The two met while attending the College of William and Mary, where she was a pre-med student and a gymnast, while Mike was a wide receiver for the football team.